mmontossi/localizable_routes/README.md

 end
 ```

-Put your translations inside the routes key in your locales yamls:
+Put your localizations inside the routes key in your locales yamls:
 ```yaml
 es:
   routes: